DKhalaf/Project_Network/README.md

 ### Reffering to step 5, copy the IP Address of your Router INT so we can push the configuration files
 ### Following command will be used: scp *router configuration file location* root@*ip of your router*:~srxfile.conf

-14) Open Router-INT.
-In edit mode, type: show interfaces
-15) Open terminal on client and type: scp Project_Network/Routers/ROUTER-INT root@192.168.0.1:~/INT.conf
+16) Open terminal on client and type: scp Project_Network/Routers/ROUTER-INT root@192.168.0.1:~/INT.conf
 * Remember to use the IP Address that you had given your interface!
-16) Open Router-INT.
-In edit mode, type: load override srxfile.conf
+17) Open Router-INT.
+In edit mode, type: load override INT.conf
+18) commit
 ## Router-EXT: Pushing router configuration file to the router
 ### Reffering to step 5, copy the IP Address of your Router EXT so we can push the configuration file
 ### Following command will be used: scp *router configuration file location* root@*ip of your router*:~srxfile.conf

-17) Open Router-EXT.
-In edit mode, type: show interfaces
-18) Open terminal on client and type: scp Project_Network/Routers/ROUTER-EXT root@192.168.0.2:~/EXT.conf
+19) Open terminal on client and type: scp Project_Network/Routers/ROUTER-EXT root@10.0.1.1:~/EXT.conf
 * Remember to use the IP Address that you had given your interface!
-19) Open Router-EXT.
-In edit mode, type: load override srxfile.conf
+20) Open Router-EXT.
+In edit mode, type: load override EXT.conf
+21) commit

 /////////////////////////////////////////////////////////////////////////////////////////////////////////
 # Setting up connection between devices in VMWare